jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (c) lodge, for a patent application, design registration application, or a plant variety rights application
   - **acquisition** is defined in section GC 14 (Definitions for sections GC 6 to GC 13) for the purposes of sections GC 6 to GC 13 (which relate to transfer pricing arrangements)
   - **acquisition price** is defined in section EZ 48 (Definitions) for the purposes of the old financial arrangements rules
+  - **acquisition proportion** is defined in section CW 3C (Certain partitions or subdivisions of land)
   - **active service area** is defined in section CW 24(2) (Deferred military pay for active service) for the purposes of that section
   - **act together** is defined in section FH 15(1) (Definitions)
   - **actuarial reserves** is defined in section EZ 59 (Meaning of actuarial reserves)